Blacklegged Deer Tick

 Diseases & pathogens that deer ticks are known to carry/transmit:

-Blacklegged ticks (Ixodes scapularis) is widely distributed in the eastern and central U.S., and is commonly found in at least 35 states.
+Blacklegged "Deer" ticks (Ixodes scapularis) is widely distributed in the eastern and central U.S., and is commonly found in at least 35 states.
 The area of distribution is from Maine south to Florida, west into central Texas, and north to Minnesota.